bitrise-io/devcenter/_articles/en/reviews/managing-files-in-generic-file-storage-with-bitrise.md

   Note that the previous `/apps/{APP-SLUG}/provisioning-profiles/{PROVISIONING-PROFILE-SLUG}/uploaded` endpoint will have the same effect as this one with the request body `processed:true`.

-## Getting a specific file's data
+## Retrieving a specific file's data

-You might want to retrieve a specific file's data to have a quick look at it.
+You might want to retrieve a specific project file's data to have a quick look at the details.
 You can easily do so with the [relevant Bitrise API](https://api-docs.bitrise.io/) using the `GET` method.

 The required parameters are: